NordGus/fnncr/internal/forms/Form.md

 ## Development Practices
 - Use [Forms](#Form) as [DTOs](../../docs/concepts/Data%20Transfer%20Object.md)
-  to communicate [Entity](../entities/Entity.md) between the outside world and the system.
+  to communicate [Entity](../entities/Entity.md) state between the outside world and the system.
 - When you are using a [Form](#Form) inside your system commands always validate that has been initialized correctly using its method `[form].Initialized()` it only returns `true` if the form was initialized